XNicON/WP-Post-Expires/readme.txt

 Tested up to: 4.5.3
 License: GPL2

-A simple plugin allow to set the posts, the time after which will be performed one of 3 actions: \"Add prefix to title\", \"Move to drafts\", \"Move to trash\".
+A simple plugin allow to set the posts, the time after which will be performed one of 3 actions: "Add prefix to title", "Move to drafts", "Move to trash".

 == Description ==
-A simple plugin allow to set the posts, the time after which will be performed one of 3 actions: \"Add prefix to title\", \"Move to drafts\", \"Move to trash\".
+A simple plugin allow to set the posts, the time after which will be performed one of 3 actions: "Add prefix to title", "Move to drafts", "Move to trash".

 Features:
-* Set post expire date and time
+* Set post expires date and time
 * Use for custom post type (post and pages by default)
-* How to expire post: move to drafts, trash or add \"Expired\" text for title
+* Action for expired posts: move to drafts, move to trash or add custom prefix for title
-* Adds class \"post-expired\" for post expired on site and admin interface
+* Adds class "post-expired" for post expired on site and admin interface (for custom styles in theme)

 Use in theme: